gangeshk14/Google-CSSI-Project/README.md

 <br>
 Calls are made using urlfetch
 <br>
 Templates folder contains HTML codes of each section of the site.
 Static contains CSS and JS files.
-Autocomplete function is also present in Javascript files
+Autocomplete function is also present in Javascript files.

 <br>
 <b>To Run<b>